10 Miraculous Things About Your Body

 As a parent, you probably suspected this already, but you and your children are living miracles.

 Some people think they’re not all that special and believe that their life doesn’t have much meaning.
 But that’s not true.
 You are pretty amazing, actually.
-Look at what is going on in just 1 of your 100,000,000,000,000 cells right now.

 You and your children are wonderfully made.
 You are miracles.
 Remember that every time you interact.
 Communicate this wonder with your teenagers.
 Raise your children to appreciate how marvelous it is to be alive.
 Be a family leader in terms of communicating the wonder of life!

 Here, just for starters, are 10 miraculous things about your body that you take for granted:

 1. Trillion is a lot when it started with one:

 Your body is made up of approximately 100 trillion cells.
 They all came from the division of one single cell.
 300 million cells die every minute, but it’s really just a small fraction of the number we have.
 We produce 300 billion new cells every day and your body is constantly repairing and rebuilding.

 The brain can hold five times as much information as the Encyclopedia Britannica.
 Nerve impulses travel at 170 miles per hour.
 The brain is comprised of 80% water.
 Oh, and it does all this on the same amount of power as a 10-watt light bulb.

 3. Hair today…: